datavzrd/datavzrd.github.io/src/docs/configuration.rst

    * - custom-content
      - Allows to render custom content into any heatmap cell (while using the actual cell content for the heatmap color).
 Requires a ``function(value, row)`` that returns the text value that will be displayed in the cell.
      -
+   * - :ref:`legend`
+     - Allows to define a :ref:`legend` that will be rendered into the description above the table with a custom title.
+Cobine this with ``ellipsis: 0`` in the same column definition in order to minimize the width of the column.
+     -

 Example: